rebeccabland3/project-2/README.md

 Plants:

-Map with biodiversity (count of species) per region with L1 - L4
+Map with biodiversity (count of species) per region with L1 - L3.
+The levels indicate what type of view the map provides.
+Level 1 displays a more hollistic map of the world, while level 3 displays a state view.
+The map is driven by count, so ultimately the colors indicate the varying levels of plant diversity across the world.
+The multiple views not only allow viewers to see plant diversity across the world, but also in areas that are native to them.

 Fungi:

-Heat map displaying count of fungi by location
+Heat map displaying count of fungi by location.
+The heat map is driven by count, so the areas of the globe that are more densely populated with fungi appear darker than those with a lesser amount.
+This allows the viewer to understand the areas that are most densely populated.